particle1331/ok-transformer/README.md

 ## Dependencies

-Should be okay to within micro (perhaps even minor) releases:
+Should be okay to within micro or minor releases:

 ```text
 docker                        5.0.3